 Yet, finding your dream home comes with different considerations than any other real estate purchase.
 I realize that.
 As a first-time homebuyer, the entire home-buying process seems like a daunting task.
 Oh yeah, it’s not only about the interior design (I wish)!

 You’ll likely be aiming to stay for the foreseeable future.
 You’ll want to find a house that will keep you and your family happy for the long term.

 If you have the same dream as me, or perhaps you’re planning to buy your first home next year, or you have a ready budget to buy your first home this year, do you know where to start first?
 Do you know what to consider before buying a house?

 For starters, when it came to buying a home in 2021, UK first-time buyers offered more choice of 90% mortgages after several banks and building societies launched 90% home loans in February 2021.

 There are, after all, a lot of things to consider before buying a house.

 Whether you are a first-time homebuyer (like me) or a seasoned investor, here are some of the most important things to consider when buying a house:

 Of course, before looking at properties, you need to save for a deposit, right?

+You won’t be able to buy a house until you know what you can afford based on your personal finances.
 If you have a steady income, it’s not that hard to save money every month.